 Effective Time of Change: The system generates instances in batches from

-23:30to24:00every day.
-For deployment operations submitted during this period, the changes take effect in the auto triggered instances that are generated on T+2. -
+22:00to24:00every day.
+For deployments submitted during this period, changes take effect in the auto triggered instances generated on T+2. -

-Limitations on data source changes: If you only modify the data source associated with a node, auto triggered instances that have already been generated for the day are not updated, even if you select
+Limitations on data source changes: If you only modify the data source of a node, auto triggered instances already generated for the day are not updated, even if you select

 Immediately After Deployment.
-They will continue to run by using the data source that was configured before the change.
-To make the change take effect immediately, use the backfill data feature.
+They continue to run with the previously configured data source.
+To apply the change immediately, use the backfill data feature.

 Immediate deployment scenarios

-The Immediately After Deployment mode carries a higher risk.
-Improper use can lead to disordered scheduling dependencies, unexpected instance deletion or replacement, and compromised stability of same-day tasks.
+The Immediately After Deployment mode carries higher risk.
+Improper use can cause disordered scheduling dependencies, unexpected instance deletion or replacement, and compromised stability of same-day tasks.

 Recommended use cases